dogusAkaydin/donation-analytics/README.md

 ## Extra Features

-My code automatically finds-out the column numbers of the requested fields from a header file `indiv_header_file.csv` provided by FEC.
+My code automatically finds out the column numbers of the requested fields from a header file `indiv_header_file.csv` provided by FEC.
 This increases the robustness of the program by eliminating the need for manually finding out and hard-coding the column numbers of the requested fields.

-In addition, my code writes a log file that lists what files were read-in or written-out, how many records were processes or skipped and how long the whole process took.
+In addition, my code writes a log file that lists what files were read in or written out, how many records were processes or skipped and how long the whole process took.
 If the command line option `-v` is given, the output becomes more verbose by listing what records were skipped and why.